OSA Pyramid For Play

-The mission of the OSA Pyramid of Play
+The mission of the OSA Pyramid for Play

-How the OSA Pyramid of Play is implemented
+How the OSA Pyramid for Play is implemented

 The highest part of the youth pyramid is the Ontario Youth Soccer League, where the best teams from the province compete.
-Typically each division is 10 teams playing 18 games.
+Typically each division is made up of 10 teams playing 18 games.

-Below the OYSL are 4 Level 3 Regional Leagues, the East Region Soccer League is one of these leagues.
+Below the OYSL are four Regional Leagues, the East Region Soccer League is one of these leagues.
 The others are from the West, Central, and the South Regions of the province.

 Below the ERSL Regional League are the EODSA and SOSA District Competitive Leagues.
 Promotion and relegation will take place between the Regional and District Competitive Leagues.